 Public spaces are essential to a vibrant community.
 It’s no surprise that a recent AARP survey found that safe parks are among the top three community features people want in their neighborhoods.
 Some of the benefits outlined in AARP’s Creating Parks and Public Spaces for People of All Ages: A Step-by-Step Guide, include:

 - Added economic value and cost saving benefits.

-Cities where AARP is donating fitness parks will host a community-opening event or bring volunteers together for a community build day.
+Cities where AARP is donating outdoor fitness parks will host a community-opening event or bring volunteers together for a community build day.